USGS-R/training-curriculum/content/usgs-packages/sbtools_Get.md

     ## [1] "56215f74e4b06217fc478c3a"

-When you're done with your session, you can actively logout using the `session_logout`.
+When you're done with your session, you can actively logout using the `session_logout` function.
 No arguments are required.
 If you do not do this, you will be automatically logged out after a certain amount of time or when you close R.

 Inspect and download items
 --------------------------

 The first inspection step for ScienceBase items is to determine if the item even exists.
 To do this, use the function `identifier_exists`.
 The only required argument is `sb_id` which can be either a character string of the item id or an `sbitem`.
-It will return a logical to indicate if the item exists or not.
+It will return a logical to indicate whether the item exists or not.

 ``` r
 identifier_exists("4f4e4acae4b07f02db67d22b")